 Add To Favorites

-Use Crayola® Model Magic® to build a small, accurate set of each of these space figures.
+Students use Crayola® Model Magic® to build a small, accurate set of each of these space figures.
 Dry for 24 to 36 hours, turning pieces occasionally to expose all sides to air.

-Write your initials on each dry shape with Crayola Fine Line Markers.
+Students write their initials on each dry shape with Crayola Fine Line Markers.

 Explore the wonders of ancient Egypt then construct a 3-D pyramid on which to display your findings.